geckohooks/criticalRepo/flickeringSignifiers.md

 Not sure on the exact framing of informatics here.
 Hayles says that informatics denote a network of relations.
 From Haraway, she suggests it includes: 'the technologies of information as well as the biological, social, linguistic, and cultural changes that initiate, accompany, and complicate their development'.
 (Hayles 1999,p.29) In sum then, it seems she understands informatics as the study of technologies networked relations with biological, social, cultural and other spheres.
 University of Edinburgh describes informatics as 'the study of the structure, behaviour, and interactions of natural [systems] and engineered computational systems.'
 (Hayles 1999,p.29) https://www.ed.ac.uk/files/atoms/files/what20is20informatics.pdf also see https://www.designinformatics.org/

-The main argument of this chapter is:
+**The main argument of this chapter is:**

 >The contemporary pressure toward dematerialization, understood as an epistemic shift toward pattern/randomness and away from presence/absence, affects human and textual bodies on two levels at once, as a change in the body (the material substrate) and as a change in the message (the codes of representation).
 (Hayles 1999,p.29)

 Quite a few artists, designers and theorists at the time understood digital tehnology as 'immaterial' or 'virtual'.
 This idea is still there in the name Virtual Reality, and implied in terms like 'cyberspace'.

->The connectivity between these changes is, as they say in the computer industry, maSSively parallel and highly interdigitated.
+>The connectivity between these changes is, as they say in the computer industry, massively parallel and highly interdigitated.
 (Hayles 1999,p.29)

 ...that is, she's arguing that the material and informatic are closely entwined and interrelated, affecting one another in complex ways.
 Interdigitated means interlocking like fingers of clasped hands.
 Massively parallel 'is the term for using a large number of computer processors (or separate computers) to simultaneously perform a set of coordinated computations in parallel.
 The term first coined with the introduction of GPGPU \[General Purpose GPU\] by NVIDIA.
 GPUs are massively parallel architecture with tens of thosands of threads.